KarimmYasser/Walmart-Sales-Forecasting-ML/README.md

 ```

 **This will automatically:**
-1. ✅ Execute all 4 feature engineering steps in sequence
+1. Execute all 4 feature engineering steps in sequence
-2. ✅ Show progress and output from each step
+2. Show progress and output from each step
-3. ✅ Generate all intermediate and final datasets
+3. Generate all intermediate and final datasets
-4. ✅ Create `processed_data/Stage1.3.4_Final/` with modeling-ready data
+4. Create `processed_data/Stage1.3.4_Final/` with modeling-ready data

-**⏱️ Execution Time:** ~30-60 seconds
+**Execution Time:** ~30-60 seconds
-**💾 Total Output:** ~500 MB of processed data
+**Total Output:** ~500 MB of processed data

 **Expected Console Output:**
 ```